-In this five-part series on more ways to monetize your blogs we’re going to jump into some rather specific examples and details to help you better profit from all that hard work you pour into your online blogs.
+In this five-part series on best ways to monetize your blog we’re going to jump into some rather specific examples and details to help you better profit from all that hard work you pour into your online blogs.
 Some of these ideas might be foreign to you but don’t let that stop you from researching them more extensively as this handy little series is only meant as an introduction and not an ‘all-in-one’ complete training guide.
 With that said, lets jump right into it!

 Cost Per Click Ads, otherwise known as the majority of ads you’ll find on the internet to date will be our starting place.
 Just about every blog or webpage which monetizes itself with advertising tends to use this form of ad in one form or another.
 All the major networks such as Google, Bing, Yahoo and etc provide cpc ads as their primary source of revenue, this means you stand a pretty good chance of having plenty of ads to serve up on your websites.